Easton Lawn Mowing Services

 Contact Easton's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

-Proper management of grass clippings is essential for both environmental compliance and community health in Easton.
+Proper management of grass clippings is essential for both environmental compliance and soil health in Easton.
 Grasscycling, which involves leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The Easton Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
+The Easton Department of Public Works (DPW) oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection guidelines.
 Residents may access compost at the Transfer Station, but a permit is required.
-It is prohibited to deposit clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
-Coordination with municipal property maintenance is managed in partnership with the Parks & Recreation Department.
+It is important to note that depositing clippings in streets or storm drains is a violation of the Clean Water Act and Easton's MS4 permit.
+Coordination with municipal property maintenance is managed in partnership with Parks & Recreation.

 Easton Department of Public Works